 Employer: Department of Transportation

-At WSDOT, we value the importance of creating an environment in which all employees can feel respected, included and empowered to bring unique ideas to the agency.
-Our diversity and inclusion efforts include embracing different cultures, backgrounds and perspectives while fostering growth and advancement in the workplace.
+At WSDOT, we value the importance of creating an environment in which all employees feel respected, included, and empowered to bring unique ideas to the agency.
+Our diversity and inclusion efforts include embracing different cultures, backgrounds, and perspectives while fostering growth and advancement in the workplace.
 To learn more, please watch the following video: Why WSDOT?

-Provide excellent customer service to employees and the traveling public.
+Provide excellent customer service when interacting with the traveling public.